wp-plugins/editorial-calendar/readme.txt

 * Made it easier to see the first day of the month using a special header.
 * Changed to a lighter gradient for the calendar header to match the new theme of WordPress 3.0.
 * We now support pending review posts in the calendar.
+* The calendar supports a feedback mechanism where we collect data about your use of the calendar.
+This anonymous data helps us improve the calendar and know which areas to focus on.
+Everyone can view the <a href="http://www.zackgrossbart.com/edcal/mint/">Editorial Calendar Statistics</a>.

 = 0.8 =
 * We got the message and added an edit link that takes you to the WordPress edit page in addition to a link for the quick edit dialog in the calendar.